DEFRA/ffc-grants-productivity-web/README.md

 ## Project Description

-This repository contains all the code for the Slurry grant frontend application, which provides a series of questions for a user to determine what they need from the grant application, if the grant is something they can apply for and how strong their application is.
+This repository contains all the code for the Productivity grant frontend application, which provides a series of questions for a user to determine what they need from the grant application, if the grant is something they can apply for and how strong their application is.
 If the user finishes the application, it also submits their answers along with their contact details for review.

 The strength of the application is checked via a request sent to and received from the **ffc-grants-desirability-scoring** service using Azure Service Bus Session Queues, and the users' answers and details are submitted via a request sent to the **ffc-grants-desirability-notification** service using an Azure Service Bus Topic